CERTIFIED PARENT COACH

 My name is Vanessa Elias and I am the founder of Thrive with a Guide, LLC.
-I am a certified parent coach and a mental health activist, and I serve as a lead voice in my community connecting parents to professionals, resources, and thought leaders.
-I specialize in considering siblings when creating a personalized support plan for parents.
-I am also a facilitator for the National Alliance on Mental Illness Child & Adolescent Network (NAMI-CAN) and have led parent support groups since 2015.
+I am a mental health activist, certified parent coach, speaker, and writer specializing in whole-family synergy and well-being.
+Together we problem solve, shift your lens, and develop actionable steps to change and improve life in your home.
+I am also a group facilitator for both the National Alliance on Mental Illness (NAMI) and Authentic Connections Groups (AC Groups).

 As the president of the Wilton Youth Council (2015-2019), I was part of the team that engaged acclaimed researcher Suniya S. Luthar, Ph.D., to survey local high school students.
 The result was the Privileged and Pressured presentation and a community-wide reckoning about the unhealthy obsession with achievement.
 It was the subject of NPR's The Perils Of Pushing Kids Too Hard, And How Parents Can Learn To Back Off, where I talk candidly about the students’ feedback, "People don't talk about these things.
 Families often struggle silently, not realizing that their friends' or neighbors' kids are experiencing the same struggles.
 So having an opportunity to create a conversation about this was really important."